 It’s helpful to note that there are two seasons that bring the most visitors.
-The first runs from mid December to Easter.
+The first runs from mid-December to Easter.
 The second starts in June and runs until back-to-school time.
 These seasons are considered “high” not because Kauai is necessarily better to visit then, but because these are often the easiest times for folks to get away.
 And what you might gain in better Kauai weather (higher temperatures, less rainfall) you may give up in a more crowded island, and of course, higher prices for lodging, adventures and rentals.
 It’s just good ol’ supply and demand.

 Consider the crowds.
 For some, stealing away to Kauai means getting off the grid to enjoy a slower pace.
 Maybe you’re eager to see fewer people and bask in some genuine tranquility.
 Visiting at the height of the tourist season will naturally make this a bit more of a challenge — but hardly impossible.
-Plenty of the island’s ‘hoods remain quieter year round and less prone to vacationers.
+Plenty of the island’s ‘hoods remain quieter year-round and less prone to vacationers.
 You will enjoy a vastly different experience staying at a cottage-style inn in the Lawai valley on the West side versus at a chain hotel in Princeville on the North Shore.
 Both possess that singular Kauai magic, but a little research will help fulfill your particular desires.

 High season is a great time to book a travel package — especially before prices spike.
-Better rates can be found through a service that bundles airfare and resorts, letting you lock in a lower rate than you would purchasing your elements a la carte.
+Better rates can be found through a service that bundles airfare and resorts, letting you lock in a lower rate than you would be purchasing your elements a la carte.
 Our recent blog about package deals offers some helpful tips.

 Let’s look at the low seasons: